Feature request #964

 This isn't so much a problem, but it makes for cleaner code and is future-proof for when catalog support is available in PostgreSQL.

-#1 Updated by Steven Mizuno over 12 years ago
+#1 Updated by Steven Mizuno about 14 years ago

 Attached is my patch that is primarily for fixing internationalization issues on PostgreSQL databases, but also incorporates a number of other fixes as I have noted.